jamigibbs/jamigibbs/README.md

 ### Hi there 👋

+#### Regardless of what we discover, we understand and truly believe that everyone did the best job they could, given what they knew at the time, their skills and abilities, the resources available, and the situation at hand.

+TLDR; Just be nice.

 <!--
 **jamigibbs/jamigibbs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.